Stanford Record Book:

 • 60 Meters: 9th

-• Won the 2014 Pac-12 triple jump title on a school-record final jump while trailing going into the last attempt of the competition.
+• Won the 2014 Pac-12 triple jump title on a school-record final jump while trailing going into the last attempt of the competition, and followed with the 2015 MPSF indoor title with another school-record effort.

 • Advanced to the NCAA Championships where he placed 21st at 51-0 3/4, earning honorable mention All-America honors.